-A topographical survey or land survey is a detailed accurate plan drawing identifying both natural and man-made features within a specified area.
+Topographical surveys or land surveys are detailed accurate plan drawings identifying both natural and man-made features within a specified area.
 The plan will show all features such as buildings, boundaries, services covers and site levels.
 Normally presented digitally in CAD format, we are also able to provide scaled paper copies.

 Our aim is to provide you with exactly what you need, delivered when you want it.

 - We will work with you to tailor a specification and proposal that suits your requirements.
 Depending on the size and type of your project we can provide the information important to you.

 - Using modern technology we will provide you with the most cost effective solution, delivering your information quickly.

 - Using only experienced land surveyors you can be confident that our topographical surveys are drawn to the highest standard.

 - With our extensive survey experience our surveyors will provide additional information that may be vital to your successful project, such as neighbouring building heights.